Free energy principle: Action and perception

 where the internal states $\mu$ are typically taken to encode the parameters of the 'variational' density $q$ and hence the agent's "best guess" about the posterior belief over $\Psi$.

 Note that the free energy is also an upper bound on a measure of the agent's (marginal, or average) sensory surprise, and hence free energy minimization is often motivated by the minimization of surprise.

 Free energy minimisation

-Free energy minimisation and self-organisation
+Self-organisation

 Free energy minimisation has been proposed as a hallmark of self-organising systems when cast as random dynamical systems.
 This formulation rests on a Markov blanket (comprising action and sensory states) that separates internal and external states.
 If internal states and action minimise free energy, then they place an upper bound on the entropy of sensory states: